 Taxpayers subject to these rules can still be stuck with passive losses generated by a cost segregation study that can’t be currently utilized against their tax liability.
 Again, since the value of a study is to save taxes NOW rather than later, these rules are a significant hindrance.

 It is absolutely critical to understand the benefits you will actually realize from investing in a cost segregation study.
 Many service providers are skilled in the engineering aspect of a study, and may understand accelerated depreciation but don’t have a thorough understanding of the wider body of tax law.
-At BeachFleischman PC, we go to great lengths to give our clients realistic expectations of the benefits they will receive from a cost segregation study.
+At BeachFleischman PLLC, we go to great lengths to give our clients realistic expectations of the benefits they will receive from a cost segregation study.
 We review individual circumstances to assure immediate tax savings, or advise against a study when appropriate.
 Be sure you are getting what you’re paying for!